Find Trade Colleges

 Geographic Diversity

-Americans aren’t the only ones with an interest in Mental Health Services.
+Students from other countries are interested in Mental Health Services, too.
 About 1.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • Canada